Famatina Department

-Famatina is an Argentinian Department in La Rioja Province.
+Famatina is an Argentine Department in La Rioja Province.

 Geography

 The department borders Catamarca Province to the north, San Blas de los Sauces Department, Castro Barros Department and Sanagasta Department to the east, Chilecito Department to the south, Vinchina Department to the west and General Lamadrid Department to the southwest.

 Population

 According to estimates for June 2007, the population was 6819 inhabitants.